 At the beginning, they used a little cellar, situated in Samaniego, which is a little town a couple of kilometres from its current address.
-The wine obtained has, for many years, fed to many important Rioja Companies but, later, they finally decided to bottle and commercialize their own wines under the brand name ARABARTE which is a compound of the words “ARABA” (the province of “Álava”, in Basque language) and “ARTE” (art, in Spanish language) meaning, both together, more or less, “The Art of wine making in Álava”.
+The wine obtained has, for many years, fed to many important Rioja Companies but, later, they finally decided to bottle and name ARABARTE which is a compound of the words “ARABA” (the province of “Álava”, in Basque language) and “ARTE” (art, in Spanish language) meaning, both together, more or less, “The Art of wine making in Álava”.

 Their first intention was to produce young wines (vino de año), very popular in this part of La Rioja, but considering their good success, they started the production of Crianzas, Reservas, Grandes Reservas and Signature wines.

 Now days, ARABARTE is widely distributed not only in Spain but in many other countries and markets.

 ARABARTE controls more than 80 hectares of vineyards, all of them planted in La Rioja Alavesa.
 This includes Arabarte’s own vineyards, vineyards from its current shareholders plus some other, rented.